sunnysideup/silverstripe-push-notifications/docs/en/INDEX.md

 # general info

 This module allows you to send push notifications to your users.
-You can either use One Signal or you can use Vapid.
+You can either use OneSignal or you can use Vapid.
 It will require you to do some styling and testing!

-It also

 # Configuration